-FNCE 614 and later decide to major in Finance, you will need to take either FNCE 611 or FNCE 612 (in addition to FNCE 613).
+Be aware FNCE 614 does not count towards the Finance major.
+If you take FNCE 614 and later decide to major in Finance, you will need to take FNCE 611 (in addition to FNCE 613).

 FINANCE: MACROECONOMICS FNCE 613: Macroeconomics and the Global Economy 1.0 CU FNCE 615: Introduction to Macroeconomics 0.5 CU